 THREE DAYS BEFORE CAMP:

-Check-in is a drive-thru process.
-One week prior to camp you will be emailed with a time slot for arrival and check-out.
-We ask that you do not come before this time slot so that we are able to ease the flow of traffic in and out of camp.
+- Check-in is a drive-thru process that begins at 3:00PM on Sundays for all camps.
+We ask that you do not come before this time so that we are able to ease the flow of traffic in and out of camp.

-We ask that adults dropping off campers stay in their car the entire time and please wear a mask.
+- We ask that adults dropping off campers stay in their car the entire time.
 There will be a restroom stop available, if needed.
 Additionally, we ask that families limit the number of people dropping off campers.

-Check-out is also a drive-thru process.
-One week prior to camp you will be emailed with a time slot for arrival and check-out.
+- Check-out is also a drive-thru process.
+Check-out for full-week camps begins at 2:00PM on Fridays.
+Check-out for Explore camps is at 10:00AM on Wednesdays.
 We ask that you do not come before this time slot so that we are able to ease the flow of traffic in and out of camp.

 - Adults picking up campers must show a valid I.D. to pick up their child(ren).
 Pyoca staff and our Healthcare Supervisor will be stationed around the parking lot to return medications and direct adults for pick-up.